Graphs in the 3--sphere with maximum symmetry: Maximum order of orientation-reversing case

-(2) Suppose $G$ acts on $V_g$ realizing $E(V_g)$.
-Then $G$ is either orientation preserving or of the type $(-,-)$.
+(2) Suppose that $G$ acts on $V_g$ realizing $E(V_g)$.
+Then $G$ is either orientation-preserving or of the type $(-,-)$.
 To get the table in (2), we need only to compare tables in Theorem \ref{mg} (see also Remark 3.4) and in Proposition \ref{[WWZ]}, where $E(V_g)$ are chosen from the former for $g=25,121, 241$, and from the later for the remaining $g$.
-Note for table in (2) we can put 4, 9, 16, 25, 841 into the line of $k^2$, and 29 into the bottom line, then it has the form in the table of Proposition \ref{[WWZ]}.
+Note that for table in (2) we can put 4, 9, 16, 25, 841 into the line of $k^2$, and 29 into the bottom line, then it has the form in the table of Proposition \ref{[WWZ]}.

 (3) By (2) and its proof, there is nothing to be further verified for $g=25,121, 241$, and to prove (3), we need to verify the following

 {\bf Claim} for all remaining $g$, $M_g=E_g(-,-)$ if and only if $g$ is not in the bottom line and $g\ne 2$, and further more $M_2=12$.